2023 Guide for Selling a Property in London

 Once an agreeable offer has been received and accepted by you, we will write to all parties, including their respective solicitors, confirming the agreed sale terms in the form of a Memorandum of Sale.

-It is at this stage in the process that dates for exchange of contracts and completion should be pencilled in.
+It is at this stage in the process that dates for the exchange of contracts and completion should be pencilled in.
 It is also important to ensure that details of any extras you intend to include or exclude from the sale (e.g. carpets, curtains, appliances) are specified in the Memorandum.

 Do you need a solicitor to sell a house in the UK?

 When selling a property in the UK, you are required to appoint a qualified solicitor or licenced conveyancer to handle the legal formalities involved in transferring ownership of your property.
 We advise that you instruct a good conveyancing solicitor as soon as you place your property on the market.
-This will ensure that title deeds and other necessary documentation can be obtained early on in the conveyancing process, saving considerable time and potential delay once the sale has been agreed.
+This will ensure that title deeds and other necessary documentation can be obtained early on in the conveyancing process, saving considerable time and potential delay once the sale has been agreed upon.

-Make sure you have a good solicitor to act on your behalf throughout the conveyancing process, as this can make all the difference in achieving a smooth transaction with the minimum of delay.
+Make sure you have a good solicitor to act on your behalf throughout the conveyancing process, as this can make all the difference in achieving a smooth transaction with the minimum delay.
 If required, Hudsons will happily recommend a solicitor from our panel of trusted law firms.

-When the sale of your property is agreed, your solicitor will prepare and send to your buyer’s solicitor a draft Contract of Sale, a copy of the title deeds, a Property Information Pack and other relevant documentation.
+When the sale of your property is agreed upon, your solicitor will prepare and send to your buyer’s solicitor a draft Contract of Sale, a copy of the title deeds, a Property Information Pack and other relevant documentation.
 Pre-contract enquiries are normally raised by the buyer’s solicitor once they receive the draft contract and supporting documentation.
 The buyer meanwhile will be finalising their mortgage application and property survey (if applicable).